fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 ### 7.1 Compliance with Semantic Standards

-Fact graphs should conform to standard semantic ontologies like VOID and PROV-O.
+Fact webs should conform to standard semantic ontologies like VOID and PROV-O.

 Adhering to these standards ensures semantic interoperability, facilitating seamless integration and exchange of fact claims across diverse platforms.